-Find out what steps to take if you think someone may have accessed your account or you do not recognize a payment to PlayStation™Store.
+Find out what steps to take if you think someone may have accessed your account or you do not recognise a payment to PlayStation™Store.

 Please select from the options below for more information.

 Please check your subscription settings to see if this is the cause of the transaction.
 Please note, there are limitations on when you can get a refund for subscription payments.
 Please see our PlayStation Store Cancellation Policy for more details.

 Child accounts don't have their own PlayStation wallet but can spend funds from the family manager's wallet within an assigned spending limit.
 The spending limit for a child account is set to 0 by default when the account is created by the family manager.

 If a child is using an adult account, they will be able to use PlayStation™Network without parental controls — this is a breach of our Terms of Service.
 If you find that a family member under the age of 18 is using an adult account, please contact us.